wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/240703_eurobike_part_I/index.md

 **AVS+** was expected and teased prior.
 Bobike was already showing off versions of their Go Maxi workhorse seat with AVS+.
 While I love AVS to bits (it may well be my favorite system), use of AVS+ is not as simple and graceful as regular AVS.
 Part of that, of course, is by necessity, all the high load systems require a double-action unlocking mechanism, lest some careless fidgeting sends a child flying.
 Implementation of a lock is handled very well on AVS+.
-![A Bobike Go Maxi seat, the rack interface is the new AVS+ standard](images/avsplus.jpg) xclusive for the time being, the accessories of course won't.
+![A Bobike Go Maxi seat, the rack interface is the new AVS+ standard](images/avsplus.jpg)

+The real surprise was Hebie/Racktime.
+The good people of Münster are going all in, tying the system to an entirely new brand **"Carl&Marta"**.
+Core of the brand are new racks, made in Germany, but also bags and childseats to go with them.
+The racks will be OEM exclusive for the time being, the accessories of course won't.
 Costs are higher with local production, but manufacturers are increasingly willing to pay a premium for parts with a lower CO2 bill and steadier supply chain.
 ![A prototype rack.
 Spraypaint is peeling in some areas](images/carlundmartha1.jpg) If this looks like a racktime Snap-It 2.0 with two grooves filed in, that's because that's what the prototype essentially is.
 The grroves don't serve a functional purpose and are mostly there to prevent use of high-load accessories with racks that are not rated for them.
 ![A Urban Ikki child seat with the new heavy duty snapit interface](images/carlundmartha2.jpg)